Participate In An ACM Student Research Competition

 Each conference hosting an SRC will have a Call for SRC Submissions, usually posted about 5 months in advance of the conference.
 This usually entails an abstract of no more than 800 words, sent directly to the SRC chair for that conference.

-A separate session is scheduled for semi-finalists to give a ten minute presentation followed by a five minute question and answer period.
-This session will be attended by the evaluators and any interested conferece attendees.
+A separate session is scheduled for semifinalists to give a ten minute presentation followed by a five minute question and answer period.
+This session will be attended by the evaluators and any interested conference attendees.
 The top three finalists in each category will be chosen based on these presentations.

 This usually takes place at a well-attended session of the conference.
-Each student will receive their prize after the conference.
-The first place winners will compete in the Grand Finals, which takes place toward the end of the program year.
+Each student will receive their monetary prize and their medal after the conference.
+The first place winners will compete in the Grand Finals, which take place toward the end of the program year.